 Here what we did: UDATED WITH PRICES, LINKS AND DETAILS after lots of questions!

-- Bought basic white rectangular tiles from Tile Mountain (20p each!), Anthracite grey grout and mape grip which together with delivery was £68 My very lovely and super talented aunt tiled it for us.
+Bought basic white rectangular tiles from Tile Mountain (20p each!), Anthracite grey grout and mape grip which together with delivery was £68 My very lovely and super talented aunt tiled it for us (don’t be afraid to ask for help from friends and family).

-- Replaced the work surfaces with HAMMARP Ikea solid wood counter tops.
-We bought 2 of the shorter lengths for £200, and we installed them ourselves, including cutting out the sink hole! (good work, Mr Bullivant).
+Replaced the work surfaces with HAMMARP Ikea solid wood counter tops.
+We bought 2 of the shorter lengths for a total of £200, and we installed them ourselves, including cutting out the sink hole! (good work, Mr Bullivant).
 The landlord paid for these but I included them in the totals in case yours won't.

-- Built some cheap plywood shelves for our mugs using off cuts from another project and some cheap white brackets from our local hardware store- about £6 total
+Built some cheap plywood shelves for our mugs using off cuts from another project and some cheap white brackets from our local hardware store- about £6 total, and bring me so much joy to display my treasured mugs!

 TOTAL COST= £339